segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 If you choose to integrate with Google Analytics 4 client-side (using Gtag outside of Segment) _and_ also use Segment's Google Analytics 4 destination to send events through the API, you can track sessions server-side.
 When using Gtag, [Google generates a `session_id` and `session_number` when a session begins](https://support.google.com/analytics/answer/9191807?hl=en){:target='_blank'}.
 The `session_id` and `session_number` generated on the client can be passed as Event Parameters to stitch events sent through the API with the same session that was collected client-side.

 > info "Tracking sessions limitations"
-> Session tracking server-side only works if you are also sending data to Google Analytics 4 client-side.
+> Session tracking server-side only works if you're also sending data to Google Analytics 4 client-side.
 This is because the `session_id` must match a value that was previously collected on the client.
 Events still have to arrive within a 48 hour window of when the client-side events arrived, for them to be stitched properly.
 >
 > Google does not currently support passing other reserved fields, such as [predefined user dimensions](https://support.google.com/analytics/answer/9268042?hl=en&ref_topic=11151952){:target='_blank'} or device-specific information, to the Measurement Protocol API.